tapfortap/Documentation/unity/plugins.md

 # How to add a plugin

-- Import the desired .unitypackage from the /plugins folder:
-    - Go to Assets -> Import Package -> Custom Package...

-    - Leave all files selected and click `Import`

-- Add the desired Plugins you want to the the TapForTap.initialize call.
+Simply add the desired Plugins to the the TapForTap.initialize call like this:
 ```java
   	TapForTap.API.TapForTap.initialize ("YOUR_API_KEY", Plugin.MediaBrixAdProvider, Plugin.TutelaAnalytics);
 ```

+## Extra Instructions for Android
+- Import the desired .unitypackage from the /android-plugins folder:
+    - Go to Assets -> Import Package -> Custom Package...

+    - Leave all files selected and click `Import`

 ## Extra Instructions for iOS

 iOS Integration requires a couple more steps than Android.
 Build & Run for iOS is currently broken (Unity 5.1.0p2 and XCode 6.3.2).

 ### Step 1